Nicholas Rossi prosecutor buys Scottish castle

 - Published

-The US prosecutor behind efforts to extradite US fugitive Nicholas Rossi has been revealed as the new owner of a controversial Scottish Castle.
+The US prosecutor behind efforts to extradite US fugitive Nicholas Rossi has been revealed as the new owner of a controversial Scottish castle.

 Utah lawyer David Leavitt says he and wife Chelom will spend the next few years restoring Knockderry Castle in Argyll and Bute.

-The Victorian mansion was sold for more than £1.25m after its former owners were evicted following a 22 year legal battle.
+The Victorian mansion was sold for more than £1.25m after its former owners were evicted following a 22-year legal battle.

 The row started over a £230 bill.

-As Utah County attorney David Leavitt filed charges against Nicholas Rossi after the identifying him as a suspect in a 2008 rape case.
+Utah County attorney Leavitt filed charges against Nicholas Rossi after identifying him as a suspect in a 2008 rape case.

 Extradition proceedings began after Rossi was discovered in the Covid ward of a Glasgow hospital in December 2021 having moved to Scotland after attempting to fake his own death.